Black Folks Sweet Potato Pie Recipe™

 Instructions

-• Wash and scrub the sweet potatoes and set them aside, then preheat the oven to 400 degrees F.
+• Prep the sweet potatoes: Wash and scrub the sweet potatoes, then set them aside.
+Preheat your oven to 400 degrees F.

-• You can use either homemade or store-bought uncooked pie crust, dough, or shell in a pie pan.
-If you're using your own pie pan, grease it, place the uncooked pie crust in it, and set it aside.
+• Prep the crust: Use either a homemade or store-bought uncooked pie crust, pie dough, or pie shell.
+If you're using your own pie pan, grease it, press the uncooked crust inside, and set it aside.

-• Line a large baking sheet with parchment paper or foil, place the sweet potatoes on it, and roast the sweet potatoes in the oven for 40 minutes or until tender.
+• Roast the sweet potatoes: Line a baking sheet with parchment paper or foil, place the sweet potatoes on top, and roast for 40 minutes or until fork-tender.

-• Remove the cooked potatoes from the oven, and once the sweet potatoes have cooled, the skin will easily peel away, revealing the soft, roasted flesh.
+• Cool and peel: Remove from the oven and allow the sweet potatoes to cool.
+Once cooled, the skins will easily peel away to reveal that soft, caramelized flesh.

-• Add the softened sweet potato flesh, evaporated milk, brown sugar, egg, melted butter, vanilla extract, ginger, nutmeg, cinnamon, ground cloves, and salt to a large bowl.
+• Mix the filling: In a large mixing bowl, combine the sweet potato flesh with the evaporated milk, brown sugar, eggs, melted butter, vanilla extract, ginger, nutmeg, cinnamon, ground cloves, and salt.

-• Pour the sweet potato pie filling into the unbaked pie crust.
+• Assemble the pie: Pour the filling into the unbaked pie crust and smooth the top with a spatula.

-• Let the pie cool for at least 4 hours or overnight before garnishing or slicing.
+• Cool and serve: Let the pie cool for at least 4 hours or overnight for the perfect slice.

 Video